akshiv/phys408FourierOptics/LabNoteBook.md

 2. Which object will give the best visibility of the “dark-field image” effect?
 Justify your answer

 In our opinion the razor blade with a plastic wedge glued to it provides the best dark field image.
 This is because the dark field illuminates triangle shape, which is invisible in the normal image.
-The dark field image cl
+The dark field image clearly shows the outline of the triangle, which was absent in the first picture.

+We also tried dark field imaging with a mesh transform.
+As expected it removed the central bright spot in the diffraction pattern.

 ## Day 2 2018 03 13
 ### Character Recognition, Phase-Contrasting and Diffraction: